Soldier-B/ng-cube-timer/README.md

 # NgCubeTimer

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.
+You can see the live version up at [https://cubetimer.soldier-b.com](https://cubetimer.soldier-b.com).

 ## Development server